The Ballot Measure

 Alex Beltramo, Menlo Park Resident

-“This initiative simply says that any plan to diminish public parking Downtown should go to the voters.
+“This initiative simply says that any plan to repurpose the downtown parking lots must be approved by the voters.
 The plazas are public assets, and the public deserves a say before they’re lost forever.”

 Vasile Oros, Owner of Menlo Park Ace Hardware